OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Conclusion

 Creating my first Bitbucket Pipe was pretty straightforward.
 I can definitely see the advantages of creating a Pipe in Bitbucket.
-That said, it's important to point out that your Pipe shouldn't try to do too much.
-It's tempting to cram as much as you can into a Pipe.
-By doing this you end up fighting against the single biggest advantage that Pipes offer; re-use.
+That said, I found that when making changes to the pipe, the feedback cycle took a while to get right.
+My advice is to write only the minimum functionality you require, and then build on that over time.
 Integrating a Bitbucket Pipeline with Octopus is a breeze with the Octopus CLI, and for anything more complex, you always have the API at your disposal.

 ## Learn more
  - Take a peek at the *experimental* Pipe - [pack](https://bitbucket.org/octopusdeploy/pack/src/master/README.md)